kfkhwaja/MSAAVE/airfoils/airfoils.md

-# Airfoils Folder
-This folder contains files with coordinates for airfoils, in .dat and .txt formats.
+# airfoils placeholder file - delete when other files get put in